Dangote Cement: Operations

 10.25 million tonnes per year capacity across three lines and a further 3 million tonnes per year capacity currently being built.

 In 2012, the firm opened a $1 billion cement plant in Ibese, Ogun.
 The facility is capable of producing 6 million metric tonnes of cement per year, raising the company's total production by 40 percent at the time.
 The plant was installed by the Chinese construction and engineering firm Sinoma, and represents one of the largest non-oil investments in Nigeria.

 The company's plant in Gboko, Benue has 3 million tonnes per year capacity with an upgrade to 4 million tonnes per year planned in 2013.
 A plant in Senegal along with a plant in Tanzania opened in 2015.
-That same year, a plant was opened in Ethiopia also, which came under threat of civil unrest in 2017, and civil war in 2021.
+That same year, another plant was opened in Ethiopia, which came under threat of civil unrest in 2017, and civil war in 2021.